Neuroplasticity is a fascinating Hydra-like trick of the brain.

 As for Taub, he was convicted on six counts of misdemeanors.
 All of the six charges, however, were overturned — five during a second trial, by jury, and the sixth on appeal in 1983.
 He had to pay $3,500 as a fine.

 The National Institutes of Health (NIH) suspended the remaining $200,000 for Taub’s experiments.
 But after the courts cleared Taub, the NIH reversed its decision not to fund him.

-Neuroplasticity: The Last Gift From The Monkeys
+Fragments: Pons And The Last Gift From The Monkeys

 The case of the Silver Spring monkeys lasted a decade.

 During these 10 years, several of the macaques grew old and lived out their last hours.
 Finally, in July 1991, the US Supreme Court rejected PETA’s application for the custody of the remaining monkeys.

 Days later, to save them from further suffering, the last of the monkeys were killed.